nikolayg/nikgrozev-website/_posts/blog/2019-04-07-reacts-usecallback-and-usememo-hooks-by-example.md

 This is where the [useCallback](https://reactjs.org/docs/hooks-reference.html#usecallback) hook comes in.
 It takes as an arguement a function and returns a cached/memoized version of it.
-It takes a second parameter which will cover later.
+It also takes a second parameter which will cover later.
 Let's rewrite with `useCallBack`:

 ```tsx
 const App = () => {